The Disappearance of Frederick Valentich

 Frederick was only 20 years old, a member of the Air Training Corps, a volunteer youth cadet program sponsored by the Royal Australian Air Force.
 He'd had his private pilot's license for a little over a year, and had a corresponding amount of flight experience.
 He lived with his parents, and by all accounts was a fine young man with no serious problems and was happily pursuing his career of choice.
 One day in October 1978, he showed up at Moorabbin Airport in Melbourne to rent a plane in order to fly out to King Island, a round trip of some 560 kilometers, about three and a half hours worth of flight time.
 He was turned away due to bad weather over the ocean.
 So he returned a few days later to try again, and this time got his plane, a single-engine Cessna 182L.

 He took off at about a quarter after 6pm in the evening of October 21, for what would be his first (and only) night flight over water.
 The weather was clear.
-King Island is about halfway between Australia and Tasmania.
+King Island is about halfway between the main island of Tasmania and mainland Australia.
 To fly there from Melbourne, you typically don't fly a straight line, because that would mean you're over water nearly the entire way; and flying over water is, of course, riskier than flying over land.
 So pilots typically go from Melbourne, southwest along the coast, to Cape Otway, which is the closest point on the mainland to King Island.
 This longer route is mostly over land.
 However even this safest route includes a stretch of 85 straight kilometers over water.